 Along with your career coach, your pathways advisor will be at your side until you

 They are not the only players on your team, though!
 You also have the

 DCCCD Navigators.
 The navigators can help you balance work, family and school by connecting you with helpful resources (at college and in your community).
 They can help you with anything from food and housing to transportation and tutoring.
 Please reach out anytime for one-on-one assistance!

 The guided pathways available at the Dallas Community Colleges were created by the faculty and staff.
 Across the district, employees collaborated to develop career paths and redesign the student experience.
 The work began after gathering feedback from students in a semester-long research study.

 Because the Guided Pathways program is still new, it remains in development.
 Innovative technology solutions are coming to support Guided Pathways, and there are lots of exciting things happening behind the scenes.
 Why?
 Because we care about your academic and career growth.
 Higher education should actually get you hired!

-As of April 3, 2018, there are approximately 48 guided pathways.
+As of Spring 2019, there are more than 200 guided pathways.
 And every day, faculty and staff at the colleges of DCCCD are working to develop more guided pathways for students!